emmanuel-marty/lzsa/README.md

 # Header format

-The header contains a signature and a traits byte:
+The 3-bytes header contains a signature and a traits byte:

-    0    1    2    3      4
+    0    1                2
-    0x7b 0x9e 0x0f 0xd7   0x00
+    0x7b 0x9e             0x00
     <--- signature --->   <- traits ->

 The traits are set to 0x00 for this version of the format.

 # Frame format

-Each frame contains a 3-byte length followed by block data that expands to up to 64 Kb of decompressed data.
+Each frame contains a 3-bytes length followed by block data that expands to up to 64 Kb of decompressed data.

     0    1    2
-    DSZ0 DSZ1 U|E|DSZ2
+    DSZ0 DSZ1 U|DSZ2

 * DSZ0 (length byte 0) contains bits 0-7 of the block data size
 * DSZ1 (length byte 1) contains bits 8-15 of the block data size
 * DSZ2 (bit 0 of length byte 2) contains bit 16 of the block data size
 * U (bit 7 of length byte 2) is set if the block data is uncompressed, and clear if the block data is compressed.
-* E (bit 6 of length byte 2) is set to mark the end of compressed data
-* Bits 1..5 of length byte 2 are currently undefined and must be set to 0 when bit 6 is cleared, and to 1 when bit 6 is set.
+* Bits 1..6 of length byte 2 are currently undefined and must be set to 0.

 # Block data format